 - How does the master brain clock synchronize us to the ever-changing natural world?

 - How does this brain clock orchestrate timing of brain processes?

 She has mentored > 50 graduate and postdoctoral trainees, the majority of whom are women, and received the Outstanding Advisor Award for her training of medical scholars.
 She has served in numerous advisory capacities to the National Institutes of Health and in executive positions at the Sleep Research Society, National Sleep Foundation, and Society for Research on Biological Rhythms.
 Gillette represents biology/neuroscience on the Alan T. Waterman Award Committee of the Director of the National Science Foundation.
-Gillette is Fellow, the American Association for the Advancement of Science.
-She is recipient of the 2004 Women in Neuroscience Lifetime Achievement Award, Society for Neuroscience.
-She is Director of the University of Illinois’ Neuroscience Program and faculty of the Beckman Institute for Advanced Science and Technology where she co-leads the Neurotechnology of Memory & Cognition Working Group in the Intelligent Systems theme.
-She is Professor in the Departments of Cell and Developmental Biology, Molecular and Integrative Physiology, Bioengineering, and the Neuroscience Program.
-She is an affiliate of the Institute for Genomic Biology, Micro and Nanotechnology Lab, and Center for Nanoscale Science and Technology.
-In addition, Professor Gillete is a Beckman Scholar, Center for Advanced Study Fellow, University Scholar; and a Cell and Developmental Biology Alumni Professor of the University of Illinois.
+Gillette is a Fellow of the American Association for the Advancement of Science; recipient of the 2004 Women in Neuroscience Lifetime Achievement Award from the Society for Neuroscience; Director of the University of Illinois’ Neuroscience Program and faculty at the Beckman Institute for Advanced Science and Technology where she co-leads the Neurotechnology of Memory & Cognition Working Group in the Intelligent Systems theme.
+She is a Professor in the Departments of Cell and Developmental Biology, Molecular and Integrative Physiology, Bioengineering, and the Neuroscience Program.
+She is an affiliate of the Institute for Genomic Biology, Micro and Nanotechnology Lab and Center for Nanoscale Science and Technology.
+In addition, Professor Gillette is a Beckman Scholar, Center for Advanced Study Fellow, University Scholar, and a Cell and Developmental Biology Alumni Professor of the University of Illinois.